octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterLambda/course.md

 ## Lambda

+Changing the behavior of a smart contract can be done by customizing the implementation through lambda's function.

-So the idea is to :
-* define an anonymous function in the storage which is called in entrypoint
-* write an entrypoint that allow to change implementation of this anonymous function
+So the idea is to define an anonymous function in the storage which is called in entrypoint and write an entrypoint that allow to change implementation of this anonymous function.

-Let's consider the "starmap" smart contract
+Let's consider the "starmap" smart contract :
 ```
 // starmap.ligo
 type coordinates = { x : int; y : int; z : int }